 Function of the Search Committee:

-1. To clarify (to the extent that they have not already been determined) the professional and personal qualifications to be sought in applicants for the position including areas and level of expertise, allied areas, special needs for personal characteristics, etc.
+1. To clarify (to the extent that they have not already been determined) the qualifications to be sought in applicants for the position in light of departmental and institutional needs.

-2. To screen all applicants in order to determine those most qualified.
+2. To screen all applicants in order to determine those most suitable for the position advertised.

-4. To recommend to the Provost and VCAA applicants to be invited for on-campus interviews.
+3. To recommend to the Provost and Dean applicants to be invited for on-campus interviews.

-5. To participate in these on-campus interviews and to recommend to the Provost and VCAA the persons to whom offers of employment shall be made.
+4. To participate in these on-campus interviews and to provide feedback to the Provost and Dean after campus interviews.